OpStanis/opstanis/README.md

 	Post-Launch Support: Monitor feedback, fix any urgent bugs, and release updates to improve the game or add new content.
 10. Maintenance & Updates
 	Feedback Loop: Continue gathering player feedback and keep improving the game.
-	New Content: Release updates with new levels, features, or events to keep players engaged.
+	New Content: Release updates with new levels, features, or events to keep players engage.

 <!--